Research Integrity at Queen Mary

 Research integrity is another name for ‘good research practice’.
 It’s the conduct of research in ways that promote trust and confidence in all aspects of the research process.

-Research integrity covers all research and the whole lifecycle, from the initial idea and design of the project through the conduct of the research and its dissemination.
-It also covers making sure that environments and systems for research safeguard and enhance good research practice, rather than hinder it – often described as ‘research culture‘.
+Research integrity covers all research and the whole lifecycle, from the initial idea and design of the project through the conduct of research and its dissemination.
+It also covers ensuring that environments and systems for research safeguard and enhance good research practice, rather than hinder it – often described as ‘research culture‘.

 You can contact UKRIO for confidential advice on research integrity and research culture issues, for example achieving good practice, publication ethics, research misconduct, research ethics, conflicts of interest and improving research culture.